svthalia/intropoints/README.md

-# Mentorpunten
+# Intropoints
-Welcome to the Mentorpunten repository.
+Welcome to the Intropoints repository.
 This repository includes the application that can be used to set up an online scavenger hunt.
 The application can be used to create Tournaments and Teams of Users for these Tournaments.
 Challenges can be created for each Tournament.
 The Challenges can be solved by the Teams by uploading a photo after which an administrator needs to approve (or decline) a Submission for a Challenge.
 If a Submission is approved, the